 The registration rights agreement requires us to use our reasonable efforts to file a registration statement on the first business day after the one-year anniversary of the closing of our IPO to register all registrable securities held by the founding members that are not already registered, if necessary, and to file resale registration statements after that time for any additional registrable securities that we issue to any founding member in the future, within 20 days after such issuance.
-Additionally, we must maintain effectiveness of these mandatory registration statements until the earlier of the time when the founding members have disposed of all their registrable securities and the time when all registrable securities held by the founding members are eligible for resale under specified securities regulations.
+Additionally, we must maintain effectiveness of these mandatory registration statements until the earlier of the time when the founding members have disposed of all their registrable securities regulations.
 We are responsible for the expenses in connection with the registration of securities pursuant to the registration rights agreement.

 We filed a Form S-3 automatic shelf registration statement covering 69,543,579 shares on December 16, 2014, which was declared effective immediately.
 On April 10, 2015, we filed a post-effective amendment to the registration statement covering 2,160,915 additional shares, which was declared effective immediately.
-On January 20, 2016, we filed a post-effective amendment to the registration statement covering 4,399,324 additional shares, which was declared effective immediately.
-On April 11, 2016, we filed a post-effective amendment to the registration statement covering 1,416,515 additional shares, which was declared effective immediately.
+On January 20, 2016, we filed a post-effective amendment to the registration statement covering 4,399,324 additional shares, which was declared effective amendment to the registration statement covering 1,416,515 additional shares, which was declared effective immediately.